OKSDGIT/RepoPBL/CasosPBL/2021/en/Task01/Task01-CSRP-Report.md

-## 7. Conclusion and Next Steps
+## 3. Conclusion and Next Steps

-The **competency specification review process** has provided **critical insights into necessary adjustments**, highlighting issues in **knowledge granularity, textual clarity, and alignment with learning objectives**.
-Based on the reviewers' feedback, **several refinements will be incorporated** to enhance the accuracy, relevance, and clarity of competency specifications.
+The **competency specification review process** yielded critical insights into areas requiring improvement, particularly regarding **knowledge granularity, textual precision, and the alignment of competencies with the task's learning objectives**.
+Guided by reviewer feedback, a series of targeted refinements will be implemented to improve the **clarity, relevance, and educational value** of the competency specifications.

-A key takeaway is that **the level of knowledge granularity is too high**, making it difficult to accurately annotate competencies.
-To address this, **a more detailed and structured knowledge taxonomy will be implemented** to improve specificity and applicability.
-Consequently, **several knowledge elements will be revised or removed**, particularly those related to **NFA concepts**, as they are not explicitly used in the task.
+A central takeaway from the review is that **the current level of knowledge granularity is excessively broad**, limiting the effectiveness of annotation and reducing conceptual precision.
+To address this, a **more structured and fine-grained knowledge taxonomy** will be adopted, allowing for greater specificity and better alignment with the actual scope of the task.
+As part of this adjustment, **concepts related to Non-Deterministic Finite Automata (NFA)**—which are not present in the PBL scenario—will be revised or removed.

-**Textual clarity will also be improved.** Some descriptions are **overly directive**, while others are **too vague**.
-To ensure better readability and alignment, **competency titles will be reworded, redundant descriptions will be removed, and unnecessary explanatory content will be eliminated**.
-Specifically, **Competency D and Competency E will be merged** to avoid redundancy, and **Competency B will be reformulated** to clarify its focus.
+In addition, **textual clarity will be significantly improved** by refining vague formulations and eliminating overly prescriptive descriptions.
+Some competency statements were found to be either too generic or too directive.
+To enhance coherence and usability, **competency titles will be reformulated**, **redundant entries (e.g., Competencies D and E) will be merged**, and **explanatory content not anchored in the task will be removed**.
+Competency B, in particular, will be restructured to more accurately reflect its intended focus.

-Additionally, **several learning objectives and competency descriptions will be refined** to ensure alignment with the actual task requirements.
-Concepts that **are not directly addressed in the PBL case will be removed**, preventing inconsistencies between expected learning outcomes and the knowledge elements described.
+Several **learning objectives and competency descriptions** will also be revised to ensure they map directly to the task's demands.
+Knowledge items that are not **explicitly required** by the PBL case will be removed, thus avoiding misalignment between expected outcomes and the actual competencies developed.

-Moving forward, the **adoption of a more structured knowledge taxonomy and standardized vocabulary will enhance the clarity, consistency, and applicability** of competency-based learning in PBL environments.
-The iterative review process **will continue to be applied** to ensure that competency specifications remain aligned with evolving educational needs.
+Looking ahead, the integration of a **standardized vocabulary and a structured knowledge taxonomy** will support greater consistency, reusability, and alignment across PBL tasks.
+The **iterative nature of the CSRP** will continue to be a valuable tool for refining and validating competencies as learning contexts evolve.

-By incorporating these refinements, the competency framework **will become more precise, structured, and aligned with educational objectives**, ultimately **supporting students, educators, and curriculum designers** in **competency-based computing education**.
+By implementing these enhancements, the competency framework will become **more robust, pedagogically sound, and reusable**, offering greater support to students, instructors, and curriculum designers engaged in **competency-based computing education**.

+> These revisions will ensure that the competency specification functions not only as a valid assessment instrument but also as a reusable and instructional model for future PBL-based learning experiences.